NanoClem/Py-Redis-pubsub/README.md

 ### Setup and Run
 You have two different ways of using a client interface :
-1. Since Redis runs on default configurations, just open a terminal and run `docker-compose run rcli`
+1. Redis runs on default configurations with docker, just open a terminal and run `docker-compose run rcli` to get the redis client.
-2. Open a web browser and search `localhost:your_port` (8081 by default)
+2. Open a web browser and search `localhost:your_port` (8081 by default) to get the php interface.

-## Possible improvements
+## Benchmark
-* Make multiple chat room and the possibility to switch betwwen each other
-* Add a login mechanism to avoid any filthy identity theft
-* Add more chat commands to display useful information about the chat room